CIRALabs/DNS-Based-VCs-and-Trust-Registries-ID/draft-DNS-Based-Digital-Verifiable-Credential-Verification-and-Trust-Registry-Architecture.md

 ## Issuer Handles

-As mentioned in section 4.2, an Issuer may have multiple sub entities issuing credentials on their behalf, likely with their own set/s of keypairs.
-Because these keypairs will need to be registered in a trust registry, and represented in the DNS as TLSA records, the use of an Issuer Handle as outlined in section 4.2 will facilitate the distinction of the different public keys in their relation to the issuer.
+As mentioned in section 4.2, an issuer may have multiple sub entities issuing credentials on their behalf, likely with their own set/s of keypairs.
+Because these keypairs will need to be registered in a trust registry, and represented in the DNS as TLSA records, the use of an issuer Handle as outlined in section 4.2 will facilitate the distinction of the different public keys in their relation to the issuer.

 **Ex: _did.diplomas.university-issuer.ca IN TLSA 3 0 0 “4e18ac22c00fb9 b96270a7b2”**